scarnyc/2020-Presidential-Election-NY-Times-Sentiment-Analyzer/README.md

 Consider the table below of candidates and their average sentiment predictions from the model:

 candidate         predictions
-1    Bernie Sanders     0.668120
+Bernie Sanders    0.559565
-0     Amy Klobuchar     0.595745
+Amy Klobuchar     0.495837
-3  Elizabeth Warren     0.487395
+Elizabeth Warren  0.429066
-4         Joe Biden     0.147936
+Joe Biden         0.183133
-2      Donald Trump     0.093394
+Donald Trump     -0.024885

 The model is predicting that Bernie Sanders has the highest average sentiment prediction while Donald Trump has the lowest.
 This prediction of Senator Sanders is in line with current polls and Caucus results from Iowa & New Hampshire.
 On the other hand, it's interesting that President Trump has the lowest sentiment, out of any Presidential Candidate.
 Given that  the N.Y.
 Times is considered one of the most politically left-leaning news organizations in the United States, it's still interesting that compared to the rest of the candidates Trump's average sentiment is the lowest (considering that the President's impeachment trial that was happening during the same time the articles were collected).

-Next Steps:
- - resolve Mike Bloomberg & Pete Butiggieg issue with input NYT API data pipeline
- - investigate why Elizabeth Warren gets a perfect positive sentiment score of 1.0
- - Add logging functionality

- More to come...